gabeweng/gabeweng.github.io/_posts/2020-10-04-knowledge-transfer.md

     But, for downstream tasks, we would prefer shallow models(e.g. AlexNet) for actual applications.
 Thus, we currently have to consider this limitation when designing the pretext task.

 2. It's harder to fairly compare which pre-text task is better if some methods used simpler architecture while other methods used deeper architecture.

+3. We can't compare the representations learned from pretext tasks to handcrafted features such as HOG.

 ## Knowledge Transfer
 Noroozi et al. proposed a simple idea to tackle this issue in their 2018 paper ["Boosting Self-Supervised Learning via Knowledge Transfer"](https://arxiv.org/abs/1805.00385).